gaseosaluz/Learning-iOS/README.md

 The folder `ML-with-CoreML has been moved to a separate repository where I am collecting iOS Specific ML projects.
 The link for that repo is: https://github.com/gaseosaluz/ML-iOS

+# Repository Contents

+## CoreMotion

+iOS Core Motion related projects.
+See inside the project directory for a README that describes what projects exist there

+## MatrixLite
+This is older code that may not work with the current (as of 11/2/21) versions of Swift and Xcode

+## Notebooks
+Sandbox area for various Jupyter (Python) notebooks.
+The contents of this directory are very dynamic and they could be moved to other directories/projects as needed

+## Playgrounds

+Experimental Swift Playground code.